ibrahim-s/openLinkWith/readme.md

 Lot of times, while reading a message encounter a link to github, the browser I am logged in with it in github is Chrome, while my default browser is Firefox, and I need to open the link with Chrome to react with the issue of the link.
 Hyper link menu can help me now to go to github with the browser I am already logged in with it, even if it is not the default one.

 Alt+/ is the default gesture, but you can always change it through NVDA menu/Preferences/Input gestures/Open link with.

+## Changes for 3.2.7 ##

+*	Added new urlutility.py module for robust link parsing and validation.
+*	Improved link extraction and checking across all parts of a URL — earlier there were problems with results, which should now be fixed.
+*	Added a full set of unit tests in tests/unit/test_urlUtils.py to ensure reliability.
+*	All credit for this goes to [Cary Rowen](https://github.com/cary-rowen).
+Thank you, Cary!

 ## Changes for 3.2.5 ##